Step-by-step instructions for how to start a blog are below…

 Decide to start your blog right now – Today!

 TODAY.
 No, not tomorrow, not next week, and not next month.
 Tomorrow always feels “safe” because you’re not having to make a decision.

 The power of today is that you make that commitment to yourself.
 And that is the first step to success.

 This step is the most critical one, and it’s where most people get stuck.
-Don’t dream about doing something.
-Just get up and do it!!!
+Don’t dream, wonder, and get stuck in “analysis paralysis”.
+Just do it!!!